Airline Pricing Strategies and Factors That Affect Pricing Decision

 All these include –

-1. Competitive Pricing Strategy
+1. Legacy Pricing

 A competitive pricing strategy is a pricing method in which the setting of one’s fare is based on the fares of competitors.